 - Automatic Braking.
 Using cameras on the front of the car, the computer system can also adapt to the speed of traffic while in cruise control.
 You can set the distance you want to have between you and the car in front of you.
 If the traffic ahead of you slows down, your car will adjust its speed on its own.

 The cameras are also used for automatic emergency braking.
-If the car detects a potential collision, your car will break to prevent the collision.
+If the car detects a potential collision, your car will brake to prevent the collision.

 Pros and Cons of Safety Features